iann838/Pyot/README.md

 Pyot is an asyncIO based high-level Python Riot Games API framework that encourages rapid development and clean, pragmatic design.
 Built by experienced Riot Games Third Party Developers, it takes care of much of the hassle of the Riot Games API, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.

-## Pyot 5 (On master branch but no docs and no pypi at all, minimal sample on testv5 dir)
+## Pyot 5 (On master branch but no docs and no pypi, sample codes on test dir)

 - Reworked pipeline.
 - Reworked model and pipeline conf.